boyter/go-string/README.md

 Some quick benchmarks using a simple program which opens a 550MB file and searches over it in memory.
 Each search is done three times, the first using regexp.FindAllIndex and the second using IndexAllIgnoreCase.

-For this specific example the wall clock time to run is at least 10x less.
+For this specific example the wall clock time to run is at least 10x less, but with the same matching results.

 ```
 $ ./csperf ſecret 550MB